64robots/webforms/docs/content/en/models.md

 - `confirmed` is a boolean that you can use if you want to confirm an answer in other way like an email, cellphone.
 Fields that need to be confirmed are defined in the config key `fields_to_be_confirmed` settled as `email`, and `phone` by default.

-- `is_real` is used to mark an answer as created from the `default_value` defined in the question.
-Then it's not an answer provided by the user.
+- `is_real`.
+It's false when the answer is created using the `default_value` defined in the question so that it's not an answer provided by the user.
+At the moment the user confirms the answer this is settled to true.

 - `is_current` when a user answers a question the package stores the answer and mark it with `is_current` as true.
 The package marks the previous ones with `is_current` as false.